immcCode/library/README.md

 # library
-used for thoughts, ideas, and resources
+Used for thoughts, ideas, and resources

+Now go search for things to add!